Marking Code Without Breaking It: Code Watermarking for Detecting LLM-Generated Code: Methodology

-Prior studies on code watermarking have typically evaluated functional correctness, detectability, and imperceptibility as separate criteria~\citep{lee-etal-2024-wrote,yang2024srcmarker,li2024resilient,guan2024codeip}.
-However, evaluating each criterion in isolation makes it difficult to capture the trade-offs between them and to identify methods with balanced performance.
-For example, a watermarking technique may enhance detectability at the expense of correctness, resulting in incomplete or conflicting assessments.
-This work addresses this limitation by introducing \texttt{STEM}, a balanced evaluation framework that integrates correctness, detectability, and imperceptibility into a unified score. \texttt{STEM} combines the three criteria using weights $\alpha$, $\beta$, and $\zeta$ satisfying $\alpha+\beta+\zeta=1$, enabling direct comparison of methods in terms of overall balance rather than isolated metrics.
+Prior studies on code watermarking typically assess functional correctness, detectability, and imperceptibility independently~\citep{lee-etal-2024-wrote,yang2024srcmarker,li2024resilient,guan2024codeip}.
+They adopt diverse definitions and evaluation protocols, which prevents consistent and fair comparison across methods.
+For instance, a technique may improve detectability at the cost of correctness, leading to inconsistent evaluations. \texttt{STEM} addresses this issue by unifying the three criteria into a single weighted metric $(\alpha, \beta, \zeta)$, where $\alpha+\beta+\zeta=1$, enabling fair and direct comparison across methods under configurable trade-offs.

-\paragraph{Correctness} Maintaining \emph{correctness} is crucial for preventing watermarking from compromising code functionality.
+\paragraph{Correctness} \emph{Correctness} is crucial for preventing watermarking from compromising code functionality.
 Let \(C_{wm}\) denote the set of watermarked code samples.
-We measure functionality preservation using the unbiased estimator of pass@k~\cite{chen2021evaluating}:
+We measure functionality preservation using the unbiased estimator of pass@k~\cite{chen2021evaluating}, which is standard for evaluating code generation correctness:

-where \(n\) and \(c\) denote the total and correct generations per task, respectively.
-A higher score indicates that watermark insertion does not hinder program execution.
+where $n$ corresponds to the total number of generated solutions for a task, and $c$ denotes the subset of those solutions that pass all test cases.
+This estimator measures the probability that at least one of the $k$ generated solutions is functionally correct.
+In the context of watermarking, it captures whether watermark insertion introduces execution failures or alters program semantics.
+A higher correctness score indicates that watermark insertion does not hinder program execution.

 \paragraph{Detectability} \emph{Detectability} measures how effectively a watermark can be identified in generated code.
-We assess detectability using a $z$-score that quantifies the proportion of green-list tokens and compute AUROC between human-written and watermarked corpora.
+We assess detectability using a $z$-score that quantifies the proportion of green-list tokens, and aggregate scores by computing the AUROC between human-written and watermarked corpora.

 For a generated sequence \(X_{wm} = (X_{0}, X_{1}, \dots, X_{N-1})\), the $z$-score of green-token ratio is defined as